Amaroq7/SPMod/CONTRIBUTING.md

 # Getting started
 ### Submitting contribution
-1. Create your own fork of the project
+1. Create your own fork of the project.
-2. Do the changes in your fork
+2. Do the changes in your fork.
 3. If you like the change and think the project could use it:
     * Be sure you have followed the code style for the project,
     * Be sure you have not introduced any new bugs or regressions,
     * Document your changes,
     * Tests your changes.
-4. Create a pull request using [template](https://github.com/Amaroq7/SPMod/blob/master/PULL_REQUEST_TEMPLATE.md)
+4. Create a pull request using [template](https://github.com/Amaroq7/SPMod/blob/master/PULL_REQUEST_TEMPLATE.md).

 # How to report a bug
 ### Security issues
 If you find a security vulnerability, do not open an issue.
-Email karolsz9898@gmail.com instead.
+Inform any of the maintainers.

 In order to determine whether you are dealing with a security issue, ask yourself these two questions:
 * Can I access something that is not mine, or something I should not have access to?
 * Can I disable something for other people?

 If the answer to one of those two questions is "yes", it is highly likely that is a security issue.
-Even though if the answer is "no" to them, it still may be a security issue, so should you have any doubts, email karolsz9898@gmail.com.
+Even though if the answer is "no" to them, it still may be a security issue, so should you have any doubts, feel free to ask any of the maintainers.

 ### Before filing a bug report
 - Make sure if your bug is really a bug